system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 - **A1:** The first Ampere-compatible motherboard used in Thelio Astra.
 - **N1:** The first chassis revision of the Thelio Astra.
-    - The Thelio Astra chassis is based on the nebula40 chassis, but lacks top I/O and 2.5" drive mounts.
+    - The Thelio Astra chassis is based on the nebula40 chassis (revision 3), but lacks top I/O and 2.5" drive mounts.

 Minor case details may vary based on the production date of the unit, but screw counts, general component locations, and other details should remain the same unless otherwise noted.